 Millcreek pollen forecast - today, tomorrow and the week ahead

-Today (25 June) pollen in Millcreek is none Tomorrow (26 June 2026) levels are similar - cypress at low levels, grass at medium levels, willow at low levels.
-Over the following five days cypress, grass, and willow will decrease.
+Today (16 July) pollen in Millcreek is low; grass is low.
+Tomorrow (17 July 2026) levels are similar - grass increasing.
+Over the following five days grass will increase.
 Forecasts are calculated by Airmine using satellites to map local vegetation and determine pollen season onset.

 For long term forecasts and maps, see the Airmine app